jackfrost13/cp-contest-generator/README.md

 # Competitive Coding Contest Template Code Generator

-A simple python script which takes in the contest link as a command line argument and it automatically generates the template codes and the input files for the contest.
+A simple python script which takes in the contest link as a command-line argument and generates the template codes along with the input files for the contest.

 ## Key points to remember

 * Works only for C++ files.
-* template.cpp must be present in the same directory
+* `template.cpp` must be present in the same directory
 * Currently works only for Codeforces contests.
-Compatibility for codechef is next in line.
+Compatibility for CodeChef is next in line.
 Stay tuned

 ## Software Requirements